-- 1 pound (16oz) dark chocolate
+- 1 pound Dark Chocolate 16oz

 - Put chocolate in a heat-proof bowl and set the bowl of chocolate in the hot water.

-- Off the heat; add the corn syrup and stir with a wooden spoon until the mixture thickens and pulls away from the sides of the bowl.
+- Off the heat, add the corn syrup and stir with a wooden spoon until the mixture thickens and pulls away from the sides of the bowl.

 - Fold the plastic wrap over the chocolate and refrigerate for at least a couple of hours or up to several weeks (check the expiration date on your chocolate).

 - Knead the plastic with your hands to make it smooth and pliable.

-- Use it to make roses, or roll it to a certain thickness and cut different, fun shapes with it to decorate cakes and cupcakes.
+- Use it to make roses or roll it to a certain thickness and cut different fun shapes with it to decorate cakes and cupcakes.